 - Other agents (limited data): clarithromycin, azithromycin, imipenem, cefotaxime, piperacillin/tazobactam, clindamycin, and ceftriaxone.

 - Not active: metronidazole, TMP/SMX, ceftazidime, aminoglycosides, oxacillin, fluoroquinolones.

-- Surgery: usually reserved for suspected neoplasm, to establish diagnosis, lesion in vital area (epidural, CNS, etc.), large mass or unresponsiveness to treatment.
+- Surgery: usually reserved for suspected neoplasm, to establish a diagnosis, lesion in a vital area (epidural, CNS, etc.), large mass or unresponsiveness to treatment.